8bitBrainProject/atari-project/analysis/README.md

 ## Data

-Raw data logs from the 30 runs of each algorithm are in the "pg-logs," "ppo-logs," and "ddqn-logs" directories.
+Raw data logs from the 30 runs of each algorithm playing Pong are in the "pg-logs," "ppo-logs," and "ddqn-logs" directories.

 ## Code for Plotting and Analysis

-The Python modules (.py files) read the runs and plot various aspects and perform statistical analysis.
+The Python modules (.py files) read the run data for Pong games and plot various aspects and perform statistical analysis.
 As these modules are essentially quick-and-dirty utility scripts, each module is hardcoded to read a certain directory of data, so the file has to be manually changed to plot and/or analyze other data sets.
 In most cases this is simply uncommenting/commenting out code already written in the module.

 * errorPlotterMulti.py: Plot the running mean of error vs. episode for 30 runs.
 * rewardPlotterMulti.py: Plot the running mean of reward vs. episode for 30 runs.